satishpn/bellabeat-case-study/README.md

 The goal was to practice Python (Pandas and Matplotlib) and find basic patterns in user behavior.

 ---
+## Stakeholders
+This analysis is intended for Bellabeat’s marketing and executive team to help guide product and marketing strategy.

+---

 ## What I worked on
 - Cleaned and organized Fitbit activity and sleep data